qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 * |symbology| :sup:`Open the layer styling dock`: toggle the layer styling panel on and off.
 * |addGroup| :sup:`Add new group`
-* |showPresets| :sup:`Manage Visibility`: control visibility of layers and preset layers combination.
+* |showPresets| :sup:`Manage Map Themes`: control visibility of layers and arrange them in different map themes.
 * |filterMap| :sup:`Filter Legend by Map Content`: only the layers that are set visible and whose features intersect the current map canvas have their style rendered in the layers panel.
 Otherwise, a generic NULL symbol is applied to